ogios/system-tray/README.md

 > This is one fork to help with that
 >
 > idk if the origin needs it since it's still working pretty well under 3.x
-> but one of my personal projects already updated to zbus over 5.x, and it needs system tray, so here we are.
+> but one of my personal projects already updated to zbus-5.x, and i want to try this crate with that project of mine, so here we are.

 ## Example